spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

 ## How to interact with authority changes

 The `GetAuthorityChangesReceived` method on the [`ComponentUpdateSystem`]({{urlRoot}}/api/core/component-update-system) allows you to retrieve a list of all the authority changes for an entity-component pair that have occured since the previous frame.

-> The list of authority changes retreived by `GetAuthorityChangesReceived` will indicate whether your authority state is either `NotAuthoritative`, `Authoritative` or `AuthorityLossImminent`.

 Below is an example of iterating through all `PlayerInput` components that the worker instance has just gained authority over.
 You can iterate through the matching components using the ECS `.ForEach` syntax.